What is coding?

 They will learn how to structure their answers and think through the problems in an organized way.
 Your kid may find what they have learnt from coding can be easily applied to Science and Math.
 Coding helps develop essential skills for school and future career success.

 Coding used to be taught at tertiary level.
 So how do we teach kids complex logical and syntactical concepts that is traditionally taught to college students?
-Programs like Scratch Junior and Scratch empower kids to build fun, bite-sized applications and animations, then to visualize the result of their work with colourful and cute sprites / characters.
-Kids today can start learning how to code from as young as 6 with Scratch Junior programme while Scratch programme is for kids aged 9-15.
+Visual Programming like Scratch Junior / Scratch empower kids to build fun, bite-sized applications and animations, then to visualize the result of their work with colourful and cute sprites / characters.
+Kids today can start learning how to code from as young as 5 with Scratch Junior programme while Scratch programme is for kids aged 7-15.

 Scratch Jr / Scratch is an introductory programming language that enables young children to create their own interactive stories and games.
 Children snap together graphical programming blocks to make characters move, jump, dance, and sing.
 Children can modify characters in the paint editor, add their own voices and sounds, even insert photos of themselves — then use the programming blocks to make their characters come to life.

 Our students range from age 5-15.
-Classes include MIT Visual Programming, Google Blockly, Minecraft Modding, Python (coming soon).
+Classes include MIT Visual Programming, Google Blockly, Programming with Microbit, Lego Robotics, Python Programming, Minecraft Modding etc..

 We maintain a ratio of 10:1, though we often have extra mentors in the room making it 5:1 or less.